top of page

 • Ammo must be massed produced, diabolo domed pellets.
 NO SLUGS OR CAST BULLETS ARE ALLOWED.
 Examples of approved ammo are JSB Diabolo, FX Pellets, H&N etc. ***AMMO WILL BE INSPECTED ON THE BENCH BEFORE EACH ROUND.*** No pre-loaded magazines.
 All magazines will start the match empty and ready for inspection.

 • If a shooter thinks their target was shot by another competitor, they must make it known immediately to a range officer.
-Raise your hand and we will take note of the shot and investigate the target after the round.
-In Pro Class crossfire will result in disqualification of the shooter that shot the wrong target.
-It will be determined by the event staff as to which bench the crossfire came from.
+Paperwork will be filled out indicating which target was shot and the time of the crossfire.
+Raise your hand and we will take note of the shot.
+Paperwork will be filled out indicating which target was shot and the time of the crossfire.
+In Pro Class crossfire will result in disqualification for the card of the shooter that shot the wrong target.
+If it is determined that the additional shot on the target in question came from the challenging shooter and not another competitor that card will be disqualified for that round.
+It will be determined by the event staff as to which bench the crossfire came from using our crossfire camera system.

 • One-piece rests are allowed.